 It also says that there is no scientific proof to support that antibacterial can kill bacteria better than washing with regular soap water.

 Can Castile Soap Eliminate Germs?

-Although we don’t often see “Castile soap disinfectant” on the product label, Mama Suds reassures us that it can get rid of pathogens like any regular soap.
+Although we don’t often see “Castile soap disinfectant” on the product label, it can get rid of pathogens like any regular soap.